defur/reactApp/README.md

 ## Features

-- Display a list of users with their details (name, bio, age, happiness status)
+- Fetch and display a list of users from an external API (name, last name, email, age, happiness status, avatars)
 - Add new users via a form
 - Edit existing users (toggle edit form)
 - Delete users from the list
-- Responsive design with custom styling

 ## Technologies Used

 - React 19
 - React Icons
 - CSS for styling
-- Axios (installed but not used in current version)
+- Axios (for API calls)

 ## Getting Started